aikar/nope/README.markdown

-# Noop
+# Nope

 ## About
-Noop gives Node.JS Object Oriented Programming in a traditional class style syntax.
+Nope gives Node.JS Object Oriented Programming in a traditional class style syntax.
-"Node.js OOP"

-Noop provides the extremely rich Joose system for letting you easily build objects ("Classes") and use them with traditional patterns such as Singletons.
+Nope provides the extremely rich Joose system for letting you easily build objects ("Classes") and use them with traditional patterns such as Singletons.

 It also provides an autoloader like other languages, so you can specify where